 Despite what so many ill-educated salespeople will tell you, Mesh is not the cure to most Wi-Fi black spots.

-AX has a considerable speed advantage for AX devices (up to 2400Mbps full-duplex), but it is entirely backwards compatible with Wi-Fi 5 AC (up to 866Mbps half-duplex) and earlier.
+Wi-Fi 6 AX has a considerable speed advantage for AX-compatible devices (up to 2400Mbps full-duplex), and it is entirely backwards compatible with Wi-Fi 5 AC (up to 866Mbps half-duplex) and earlier.
 There are too many advantages and no downsides (apart from the initial cost).

-Using Mesh takes one of the 5GHz bands (Tri-band is 2.4GHz and 2 x 5GHz bands) for a dedicated communication (full-duplex front and backhaul) with the router.
+Using Mesh takes one of the 5GHz bands (Tri-band is 2.4GHz and 2 x 5GHz bands) for a dedicated full-duplex front and backhaul with the router.